Aporeum/aporeum/README.md

 # Aporeum

-Aporeum is a token on the ERC20 blockchain baked by worldwide top tech companies stock index.
+Aporeum is a token on the ERC20 blockchain backed by worldwide top tech companies stock index.

 ## Usage